 - Security Numbers

 Within this service, we can also provide continuous monitoring of more business-related information such as your internet facing and office IP addresses and monitoring of high risk and key employee personal email accounts.
-Helping you go that one step further to protect your company information and credentials.
+This helps you go that one step further to protect company information and credentials.

 How Can I Further Protect Myself?

 Although there are certain things that you can do to prevent your information from being stolen in the first place, such as not clicking on phishing emails, cyber criminals can often outsmart us.
 However, there are things that can be done to minimise the impact should you discover that your information has in fact been stolen.

 - Change your passwords – Not only should you change your passwords regularly, but you should also refrain from using the same (or similar) passwords across various platforms/accounts.
 Use of a password manager helps to create secure passwords and decreases the need to remember multiple, complex login information.